lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 **This does not work on the partition `ml`** as it uses the Power9 architecture which your workstation likely doesn't.

-For this we provide a Virtual Machine (VM) on the partition `ml` which allows users to gain root permissions in an isolated environment.
+For this, we provide a Virtual Machine (VM) on the partition `ml` which allows users to gain root permissions in an isolated environment.
 The workflow to use this manually is described at [this page](virtual_machines.md) but is quite cumbersome.